chirun-ncl/chirun/docs/source/cli/install.rst

 ------------------

 Follow these instructions to install the Chirun Python package.
-If you plan to modify Chirun or perform development work, follow the instructions in the :ref:`Development Installation` section instead.
+If you plan to modify Chirun or perform development work, follow the instructions in the :ref:`Development Installation <development-installation>` section instead.

 First, ensure you have installed the prerequisites shown in the previous section.